immunogenomics/starCAT/README.md

 * --output-dir - the output directory. all output will be placed in {output-dir}/{name}...'. default directory is '.'
 * --name - the output analysis prefix name, default is 'starCAT'

+## Alternate implementation
+For small datasets (<2 GB), try running starCAT without installing any packages on our [website](https://immunogenomics.io/starcat/).

 ## Creating your own reference

 We provide example scripts for constructing custom starCAT references from [a single cNMF run](./Examples/build_reference_vignette.ipynb) or [multiple cNMF runs](./Examples/build_multidataset_reference_vignette.ipynb).